RobolinkInc/doc-v2/docs/codrone-mini/blockly/Senior/06-Sound/02-play-note-hertz.md

 ##### Description

-Plays a note for a specified amount of time using the CoDrone mini.
+Plays a note at a particular frequency for a specified amount of time using the controller buzzer.

 ##### Parameters
-**hertz**: The frequency in Hertz of the sound.
-Integer value. <br />
+**hertz**: positive integer in Hertz <br />
-**duration**: duration of the note in seconds. any positive integer
+**duration**: positive integer in seconds

 ##### Returns